Strategic planning enterprise architecture is helping organization’s keep their enterprise architecture initiatives business outcome focussed …

 EA has historically struggled with its perception as an ‘ivory tower’ technology discipline.
 Therefore, a business outcome approach is beneficial as it makes the end goal and benefits to the organization more clear to management and other stakeholders.

-This approach benefits heavily from the ‘just enough‘ approach to Enterprise Architecture, and focuses predominantly on what the business needs, and what the IT Organization must do to support it.
+This approach benefits heavily from the ‘just enough‘ approach to enterprise architecture – also referred to as agile enteprise architecture – and focuses predominantly on what the business needs, and what the IT Organization must do to support it.

 From here, the EA team can considering their business capabilities and map them out to the different Business Plans levels, before moving on to strategy implementation.